datalad-handbook/book/docs/basics/101-133-containersrun.rst

 only benefit your future self, but also whomever you share your dataset with, as the information about the container is shared together with the dataset.
 How cool is that?

+If you are interested in more, you can read about another example of :command:`datalad containers-run` in the usecase :ref:`usecase_reproduce_neuroimg`.

 .. rubric:: Footnotes